 United Way Worldwide (UWW) maintains relationships with the National Football League (NFL), the Ad Council, and other organizations on behalf of local United Ways.
 UWW underwrites the cost to produce Public Service Announcements that promote education, financial stability, and healthy living that features individuals who are involved in various local United Way community volunteer activities.
 The NFL, the Ad Council, and other organizations furnish the media space (television and radio airtime, newspaper and magazine print space, billboards, etc.) throughout the year at no cost to United Way.
 Management has elected to disclose an allocation of airtime based on a multiplication factor of annual dues.
 This factor is provided to local United Ways by UWW for application to the prior year's accounting.
-The allocated value of the donated media was estimated to be \$8,425 and \$13,292 for the years ended June 30, 2022 and 2021, respectively.
-The Organization has elected not to record the value of these relationships on the financial statements.
+The allocated value of the donated media was estimated to be \$3,201 and \$8,425 for the years ended June 30, 2023 and 2022, respectively.
+The Organization has elected not to record the value of these relationships in the financial statements.